🚀 Ace your next technical round with our 2026 Guides:

 .card__content { display: grid; grid-template-columns: 1fr 2fr; }

-Pro tip: prettier tailwind is one of the most searched topics by senior engineers.
+Pro tip: redux micro frontend is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 Micro-frontends are not always the answer.
 For teams under 50 engineers, the overhead of independent deployments, shared component libraries, and module federation often outweighs the benefits.
 A well-structured monorepo with clear module boundaries achieves the same goal with dramatically less infrastructure.